Sistine Chapel – Vatican museum Information

 - The elected Pope is led to the “Hall of Tears” located under the “Last Judgment”.
 The hall is so named because many popes of the past burst into tears of joy upon being elected head of the Roman Catholic Church.

-- Michaelangelo changed the way how God looked in the Sistine Chapel.
+- Michaelangelo changed the way how God looked.
 With a long white beard and a muscular body, it seemed uncannily similar to Jupiter – the Greek God.

 - The ‘Creation of Adam’ is an image from the Genesis story of where God gives Adam life.